 Normally, I find IPAs bitter.
 Heady Topper was so smooth and drinkable, though: dangerous for an 8% beer!
 That's more than double the alcohol content of my usual poison: Amstel Light.
 With wonderful citrus flavor and complexity that demands leisurely sipping, a single Heady Topper lasted all the way through dessert.

-Even though The Alchemist has ramped up production of Heady Topper dramatically to 180 barrels per week from the 30 per week they produced when they opened the Alchemist Cannery in 2011, there is still only enough of this world-class brew to supply thirsty Vermonters: You won't find it outside state lines.
+Even though The Alchemist has dramatically ramped up production of Heady Topper, too, there is still only enough of this world-class brew to supply thirsty Vermonters: You won't find it outside state lines.
 If you hope to sample a glass or take home cans, their Where to Buy guide will help you locate Heady Topper in Vermont's Mad River Valley and the greater Burlington and Stowe areas.

-Be forewarned, though: It can be tough to find Heady Topper, even in Vermont's biggest city.
-During my stay at Hotel Vermont in Burlington, I figured a short walk to the closest Vermont Liquor Outlet would be all that was required.
-When I asked for Heady Topper at Burlington Bay Market & Cafe, however, the employee laughed a little and explained they typically sell out within a day after delivery and wouldn't have the beer in stock until Thursday... a day after my departure.
+Be forewarned: It can be tough to find Heady Topper, even in Vermont's biggest city.
+There was no way I could go home without this sought-after souvenir, though.
+During my stay at Hotel Vermont in Burlington, I figured a short walk would be all that was required.
+When I asked for Heady Topper at Burlington Bay Market & Cafe, however, the employee laughed a little and explained they typically sell out within a day after deliver.
 He generously suggested I might have better luck at Burlington's Pearl Street Beverage, so my indulgent travel companions joined me on a 15-minute walk to 240 Pearl Street.

 I was overjoyed (yes, the beer is that good) to see a burly man in line holding the distinctive, 16-ounce, silver cans... and hopeful it wasn't the last four-pack in the store because he was too burly for me to wrestle to the ground!

 "The first sip, you can feel the alcohol at the back of your throat.
-After that, it smooths out, and it's really good," Bob described.
+After that, it smooths out, and it's really good," my brother-in-law described.

 So, if you love beer, make plans to visit Vermont.
 But you'd better stay for a couple of days and brace yourself for a bit of a treasure hunt.
-I phoned The Alchemist while writing this, too, and they were sold out of their own signature brew!
-(As of 2014, the retail store at the brewery has closed.)
+The Alchemist brewery and visitors center in Stowe is open daily, and you can check availability updates on their website.

 Vermont may stay the only spot on earth where perfect beer can be obtained for a long while.